 - Compass (only if you know how to use it)

 - Rain jacket and pants (full side zip pants are great)

-- Basic first aid kit: ibuprofen, band-aids, blister bandages
+- Basic first aid kit (affiliate link): ibuprofen, band-aids, blister bandages

 - Sunglasses (polarized are best)